Accenture/mercury-composable/guides/CHAPTER-2.md

 ## Solving the puzzle of multithreading performance

-Before the availability of virtual thread technology, Java VM is using kernel thread for code execution.
+Before the availability of virtual thread technology, Java VM is using kernel threads for code execution.
-If you have a lot of users hitting your service concurrently, multiple threads are created to serve the concurrent requests.
+If you have a lot of users hitting your service concurrently, multiple threads are created to serve concurrent requests.

-When your code serving the requests make blocking call to other services, the kernel threads are busy while your user functions waits for responses.
-Kernel threads that are in wait state is consuming CPU time.
+When your code serving the requests make blocking call to other services, the kernel threads are busy while your user functions wait for responses.
+Kernel threads that are in the wait state is consuming CPU time.

 If the blocking calls finish very quickly, this may not be an issue.

 However, when the blocking calls take longer to complete, a lot of outstanding kernel threads that are waiting for responses would compete for CPU resources, resulting in higher internal friction in the JVM that makes your application running slower.
 This is not a productive use of computer resources.

 This type of performance issue caused by internal friction is very difficult to avoid.
-While event driven and reactive programming that uses asynchronous processing and callbacks would address this artificial bottleneck, unfortunately asynchronous and callback style code are harder to implement and maintain when the application complexity increases.
+While event driven and reactive programming that uses asynchronous processing and callbacks would address this artificial bottleneck, asynchronous code is harder to implement and maintain when the application complexity increases.

 It would be ideal if we can write sequential code that does not block.
 Sequential code is much easier to write and read because it communicates the intent of the code clearly.

 Leveraging Java 21 virtual thread, Mercury 3.1 allows the developer to write code in a sequential manner.
 When code in your function makes an RPC call to another service using the PostOffice's "request" API, it returns a Java Future object but the "Future" object itself is running in a virtual thread.
-This means when your code retrieves the RPC result using the ".get()" method, your code appears "blocked" while waiting for the response from the target service.
+This means when your code retrieves the RPC result using the "get" method, your code appears "blocked" while waiting for the response from the target service.

-Although your code appears to be "blocked", the virtual thread is actually "suspended".
+Although your code appears to be "blocked", the virtual thread is “suspended”.
 It will wake up when the response arrives.
 When a virtual thread is suspended, it does not consume CPU time and the memory structure for keeping the thread in suspend mode is very small.
 Virtual thread technology is designed to support tens of thousands, if not millions, of concurrent RPC requests in a single compute machine, container or serverless instance.

 Mercury 3.1 supports mixed thread management - virtual threads, suspend functions and kernel threads.

 Functions running in different types of threads are connected loosely in events.
-This functional isolation and encapsulation means that you can precisely control how your application performs for each functional logic block.
+This functional isolation and encapsulation mean that you can precisely control how your application performs for each functional logic block.

-Kotlin suspend function is similar to Java 21 virtual thread if you prefer coding in Kotlin or if your production environment requires lower versions of Java such as version 1.8 and 11.

-Once your existing code is encapsulated in a functional wrapper using virtual threads (the default setting), your application would run faster without substantial refactoring to reactive programming style.

-Your sequential code would perform not only as fast as reactive programming but also better.
-It is more intuitive and much easier to implement and maintain.

-It is important to note that Mercury 3.1 function wrapper can hold not only sequential code.
-You can also use object-oriented or reactive code inside.
-The mix-n-match and ease of performance diagnosis and tuning would contribute to higher code quality and business agility.

 <br/>